 While those were drying I took the smaller, detailed trim pieces that will frame the mirror itself.
 I wanted to spray paint them white.
 Using the can and keeping it a few inches away from the trim and running it along the trim itself.

-Both stain and paint I only did one coat on.
+Both stain and paint, I only did one coat.
 The more coats you do the less the wood grain will show through.
 I always feel that if you do more coats it will make the piece feel more modern and contemporary.
 Less stain coats make it feel more rustic.
 It is all preference.
 Unless the piece will have a lot of wear and tear one coat is fine.

 Once they were all dry it is time attach the mirror to the large board.
 Using standard wood glue.
 I first measured and marked specifically where the mirror should be placed. making sure each side is even.